kingluddite/web-dev-notes/js/express/03-templates.md

         + variables
         + logic
     - Server will dynamically inject the template with data based on those variables and logic
-        + because of this, templates are often called `views`
+        + Because of this, templates are often called `views`
     - This `response` is then send to the client as HTML
-        + this entire process is known as `Template Rendering`
+        + This entire process is known as `Template Rendering`

 Most templating languages resemble `HTML`